tsdat/aws-template/README.md

 * .aws

 ### **6. Edit your pipelines_config.yml file**
 Do this from the VSCode window that is attached to the tsdat-cdk container.
+Make sure to fill out all the sections (build parameters and pipelines).

 **Don't forget to copy the ARN of your CodeStar Connection**